 The Gut-Brain Axis and Mental Health

-Multiple studies have found associations between gut microbiome composition and mental health conditions.
-A study published in Nature Communications (Valles-Colomer et al., 2019), analysing data from over 1,000 participants, found that people with depression had lower levels of Coprococcus and Dialister bacteria — species associated with quality of life and mental wellbeing.
+Multiple studies have found associations between gut microbiome composition and depression.
+A study published in Nature Microbiology (Valles-Colomer et al., 2019), analysing data from over 1,000 participants, found that people with depression had lower levels of Coprococcus and Dialister bacteria — species associated with quality of life and mental wellbeing.
 Coprococcus is involved in dopamine metabolism, suggesting a direct mechanistic link.

 The direction of causality is still being studied — it’s not yet clear whether poor gut health causes depression or whether depression alters gut health, or both simultaneously.
 The current evidence suggests the relationship is bidirectional.